davidc6/exploring_rust/rust-notes/low-latency.md

 - Priority inversion (when a high-priority thread is indefinitely superseded by a lower-priority thread)

-All these things can lead to increased latency.
+These things can lead to increased latency.
 Lock-free data structures can significantly reduce latency.
 If programming with multiple threads that access shared memory and these thread cannot block each other then it's "lock-free programming".
 Lock free programming essentially describes the fact that the